Markus Solbach: Rockland Boulders

 Following his release from Arizona, Solbach signed with the Rockland Boulders of the Can-Am League.
 In 10 games with Rockland, Solbach posted a 6–2 record and 2.43 ERA with 52 strikeouts.

 Arizona Diamondbacks (second stint)

-On July 8, 2016, Solbach's contract was purchased by the Arizona Diamondbacks organization.
+On 8 July 2016, Solbach's contract was purchased by the Arizona Diamondbacks organization.
 He returned to the High-A Visalia Rawhide, and registered a 5–2 record and 3.56 ERA in 12 appearances to finish out the year.
+Solbach elected free agency following the season on 7 November.

 Rockland Boulders (second stint)

 Solbach signed with the Rockland Boulders of the Can-Am League for the 2017 season.
 In 19 appearances, all of them starts, with Rockland, Solbach recorded an 11–4 record and 3.60 ERA with 95 strikeouts in 122.2 innings pitched.

+Bonn Capitals

+In 2018, Solbach played for the Bonn Capitals of the Bundesliga, finishing with a 0.38 ERA and leading the club to their first Bundesliga title.

 Los Angeles Dodgers

-After not playing with a team in 2018, on January 3, 2019, Solbach signed a minor league contract with the Los Angeles Dodgers organization.
+On 3 January 2019, Solbach signed a minor league contract with the Los Angeles Dodgers organization.
 Following spring training, he was assigned to extended spring training.
 He began the season with the Double-A Tulsa Drillers, and also spent time with the AZL Dodgers, posting a 5–3 record and 3.25 ERA in 14 games with the two teams.
 Solbach did not play in a game for the Dodgers organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 With the absence of the minor league season, Solbach played for T & A San Marino of the Italian Baseball League, with whom he posted a 3–0 record and 0.30 ERA with 53 strikeouts in 30.1 innings of work.
 Solbach was assigned to the Triple-A Oklahoma City Dodgers to begin the 2021 season and pitched in 16 games for them (9 starts) with an 0–6 record and 8.18 ERA before making one appearance with the Drillers at the end of the season.
-He elected free agency on November 7, 2021.
+He elected free agency on 7 November 2021.